 Public Libraries of Nebraska

 There are either few non-Carnegie libraries, or few postcards of what exists.
+Many of the libraries shown replaced the cities' Carnegie buildings in the mid-20th century.

 Central City (Hards Memorial Library)